Stone veneer panels have become incredibly popular in recent years.

 Even though these solutions are simple, they are effective.

-You will, by following those solutions, and being careful in your work, create a lovely stone veneer panel structure that offers everything you wanted to bring into your home.
+You will, by following those solutions and being careful in your work, create a lovely stone veneer panel structure that spruces up your space!